S-Corp Shareholders and Unemployment Insurance

-Many find it surprising that even though they are officer or "owners" of a company, they still may be subject to paying unemployment premiums and taxes on the wages which they paid to themselves.
-This is true for shareholders of an s-corporation in particular; as they are considered both shareholders and employees of the corporation.
-Any W2 income a shareholder receives is considered employee compensation subject to the taxation rules shared by other employees.
+Many corporation officers find it surprising that even though they are "owners" of a company, they still may be subject to paying unemployment insurance (UI) premiums and taxes on the wages that they paid to themselves.
+This is true for shareholders of an S corporation in particular, as they are considered both shareholders and employees of the corporation.
+Any W-2 income a shareholder receives is considered employee compensation subject to the taxation rules shared by other employees.

 Yes.
-Corporate officers are considered to be employees of the corporation and their wages are chargeable along with any other remuneration in lieu of wages such as dividends ("S" corporation only), bonuses, draws, or distributions."
+Corporate officers are considered to be employees of the corporation and their wages are chargeable along with any other remuneration in lieu of wages such as dividends ("S" corporation only), bonuses, draws, or distributions.

 In another FAQ answer, CDLE further explains the reasoning for corporation officers to pay UI premiums:

 Disclaimer: This information is provided as a self-help tool and does not constitute legal or financial advice.
 Laws, regulations and lending products are changing daily and decisions as to whether or how to use this information and/or what actions to take are solely those of the employer.
 The providers of this information disclaim any and all responsibility and liability for its accuracy, completeness or fitness for your particular business purposes.